John 2:5

 three years for the duration of the public work of Jesus.

-One of the things to look for in the study
+Something to look for in the study of the

 In the Gospel of John we know what is